 If for some reason the award has already been paid, you'll be required to repay any amount that you are not eligible to receive.

-If you receive failing grades because you stop attending classes, you'll be required to repay a portion of federal financial aid unless your instructor can document that you attended class through the 60 percent date of the enrollment period.
+If you receive failing grades because you stop attending classes or you withdraw from your classes, you'll be required to repay a portion of federal financial aid unless your instructor can document that you attended class through the 60 percent date of the enrollment period.

 If you have other questions about attendance requirements, please contact your Financial Aid Office.